Pistachio ganache is a smooth, creamy filling with real pistachio flavor, whipped light and perfect for cakes, cupcakes, and layered desserts.

 - Cupcakes: Pipe it on top as a light pistachio frosting—pairs especially well with chocolate or raspberry cupcakes.

 - Layer cakes: Use it as a filling between cake layers or as a whipped ganache coating.
-Great with pistachio sponge or rich chocolate cake (like my upcoming Chocolate Dubai Cake).
+Great with pistachio sponge or rich chocolate cake.

 - Fruit-based desserts: Delicious with fresh raspberries, strawberries, or as a filling in a raspberry pistachio cake.